 TASC worked with the San Luis Valley Ecosystem Council, a local non-profit organization, to create training and outreach materials.
 We developed information resources, radio programs and training for valley residents and county public health nurses.
 Educational handouts showed well users how to safeguard well water for consumption.
 Radio shows increased awareness and understanding region-wide.
 Following the project’s training, nurses were better prepared to respond to health concerns and provide preventative health information to their patients.
 Overall, the materials resulted in a greater understanding of available resources and ground water quality throughout the valley.

-Community materials developed under the TASC program for the San Luis Valley project:
+Community materials developed by TASC for the San Luis Valley project: